Nintex Appoints Stephen Elop Chair of the Company's Board of Directors

 Company poised for global growth to expand its process and automation expertise

-AUCKLAND, New Zealand, July 28, 2022 /PRNewswire/ -- Nintex, the global standard for process intelligence and automation, today announced the appointment of Stephen Elop as Board Chair, effective 18 July.
+MELBOURNE, Australia, July 27, 2022 /PRNewswire/ -- Nintex, the global standard for process intelligence and automation, today announced the appointment of Stephen Elop as Board Chair, effective 18 July.

 With more than 20 years of experience leading and growing enterprise software organisations, Elop brings the right combination of leadership and industry insight to help Nintex take its business to the next level.
 Elop is currently CEO of Digital.ai, the enterprise platform for AI-driven software development, and has held executive roles at companies including Microsoft, Nokia, Juniper Networks, and Adobe Systems.